 18-VII.B.
-ADJUSTING CONTRACT RENTS [Notice PIH 2012-322019-23, REV-3; RAD PBV Quick Reference Guide (06/2010/14); PHA Asset Repositioning "How to Apply OCAF for RAD PBV" Webinar]]
+ADJUSTING CONTRACT RENTS [Notice PIH 2019-23; RAD PBV Quick Reference Guide (06/20); PHA Asset Repositioning "How to Apply OCAF for RAD PBV" Webinar]

 RAD PBV contract rents are adjusted differently than contract rents in the standard PBV program.
-At each annual anniversary of the HAP contract, Contract rents will be adjusted annually by HUD's operating cost adjustment factor (OCAF) that is applied to the current contract rent, less the portion of the rent paid for debt service, at each anniversary of the HAP contract, subject to the availability of appropriations for each year of the contract term.
+At each annual anniversary of the HAP contract, contract rents will be adjusted annually by HUD's operating cost adjustment factor (OCAF) that is applied to the current contract rent, less the portion of the rent paid for debt service, subject to the availability of appropriations for each year of the contract term.
 As such, section 8(o)(13)(I) of the 1937 Act, and 24 CFR 983.301 and 983.302, concerning rent determinations, do not apply when adjusting rents.
 The rent to owner may at no time exceed the reasonable rent charged for comparable unassisted units in the private market, as determined by the contract administrator in accordance with 24 CFR 983.303.

-Contract rents may not exceed the reasonable rent (as determined by the PHA that administers the contract or the independent entity, as applicable), with the exception that the contract rent for each unit may not be reduced below the initial contract rent under the initial HAP contract.
+Contract rents may not exceed the reasonable rent (as determined by the PHA that administers the contract or the independent entity, as applicable),, with the exception that the contract rent for each unit may not be reduced below the initial contract rent under the initial HAP contract.